janeczku/calibre-web/readme.md

 ## Reverse Proxy

-Reverse proxy configuration examples for apache and nginx to use calibre-web:
+Reverse proxy configuration examples for apache and nginx to use Calibre-Web:

 nginx configuration for a local server listening on port 8080, mapping calibre web to /calibre: